bodymindarts/tezos-habitat/README.md

 ## Running the baker / endorser

 The tezos-{baker,endorser} packages will allow you to bake and endorse blocks respectively.
 They require a running tezos-node that they can bind to to function correctly.
-(Check out the [habitat docs](https://www.habitat.sh/docs/overview/) to find out more about [runtime bindings](https://www.habitat.sh/docs/run-packages-binding/))
+(Check out the [Habitat docs](https://www.habitat.sh/docs/overview/) to find out more about [runtime bindings](https://www.habitat.sh/docs/run-packages-binding/))

 If you are already running a tezos-node locally you can open a new terminal and run:
 ```